First 15 Pages

 Note: The idea above is to establish what the person is supposed to be doing for work, and what they are doing instead to make the boss mad.
 Notice that “So what?” is a variable.
 Let the students determine the protagonist’s saucy retort.
 Repetitive exclamations add life to a story.

-Example #2 – He Talks Too Much
+Sample Story Script #2 – He Talks Too Much

 the whole time, all the time